osmosis-labs/mesh-security/docs/UseCases.md

 # Use Cases

 We assume each chain has a native staking token denom, with some quantity (could be 1 or 1,000,000,000).
 This is the initial token to start the chain with.
-Each provider chain that connects gets a maximum of X virtual tokens, defined by consumer governance when authorizing the new provider.
+Each provider chain that connects may mint up to a maximum of X virtual tokens, defined by consumer governance when authorizing the new provider.
 The ratio between the amount of native tokens and the max cap of virtual tokens on each provider is a key element in defining the various security models.